Customer small business financing solutions delivered through a single, online application.

 It’s important to understand equipment financing vs. equipment leasing.
 By doing so, you can decide whether equipment leasing makes more sense for your unique needs.
 With an equipment loan, you make a down payment and finance the rest of the equipment cost.

-An equipment lease, on the other hand, lets you rent and use the equipment for a specific period of time.
+An equipment lease, on the other hand, lets you rent and use the equipment for a specific period.
 While most businesses return the equipment at the end of the lease, some decide to buy it at fair market value or explore other options outlined in their agreement.

 In a typical equipment loan, the equipment itself serves as collateral.
 Since the lender can seize it if you default, they take on less risk.
 If you have bad credit, you might want to offer additional collateral, like your commercial vehicle or inventory, to help secure the loan and reduce risk for the lender.
 Just make sure you feel confident that you’ll be able to repay what you borrow or you might lose a valuable asset.